-DRAGNet will quantify plant community assembly dynamics and and ecosystem recovery under a wide range of biotic and abiotic conditions, and test whether assembly, recovery rate, or trajectory in herbaceous-dominated plant communities interacts with environmental nutrient enrichment.
 This experiment is timely and relevant, as physical disturbances are among the most pervasive impacts of humans on Earth (Ellis 2011; Higgins 2017).
 Habitat loss via land conversion for agriculture is a leading cause of extinction (Pimm et al. 1995), and biodiversity in grassland systems is particularly affected by land use change (Newbold et al. 2016).
 Even small-scale disturbances by feral pigs can have long-term impacts on grasslands (Cushman et al. 2004).
-Although disturbances are an important driver of community dynamics and assembly (Chase 2003; Turner 2010), they now occur concurrent with other human impacts including climate change and nutrient deposition (Steffen et al. 2015). |
+Although disturbances are an important driver of community dynamics and assembly (Chase 2003; Turner 2010), they now occur concurrent with other human impacts including climate change and nutrient deposition (Steffen et al. 2015).

 GOALS

-The four primary goals of DRAGNet are to:
+The primary goals of DRAGNet are to:

 |